 But one person’s visual masterpiece is another person’s annoying distraction when trying to conduct business.

-In businesses such as a bar or nightclub, dramatic faces could be a real hit.
-In office and professional settings ask employees to tone it down.
+In businesses such as a bar or nightclubs, dramatic faces could be a real hit.
+In office and professional settings, ask employees to tone it down.

-Light face painting (e.g., whiskers and nose coloring to suggest a cat) may be an acceptable alternative.
+Light face painting (e.g., whiskers for cats or nose coloring to suggest a scarecrow) may be an acceptable alternative.
 Some employers choose not to allow any face coverings at all — just costumes.